CERN httpd 3.0 PreRelease NotesPragma: no-cache supported; by sending this header

 server.

-option - httpd
+-restart option - httpd will find out

 the actual server process number and send s HUP signal to it to